 Our haven in the hills

 The Barn, a country inn complete with roaring log fire and folk music was conveniently located on site.
-It served home cooked meals using fresh local ingredients.
-Even at the end of November it was busy with locals and visitors which gave it bags of atmosphere and no flat, out of season vibe.
+Serving home cooked meals using fresh local ingredients, it was perfect for lazy self-caterers like me!
+Even though it was the end of November the place was busy with locals and visitors, giving it bags of atmosphere and no flat, out of season vibe.

 We ate there both nights and all loved the food.
 The venison burger, Barra haddock, sea bass with chive mash, raspberry creme brûlée and banoffee sundae were some of our favourites.